Skip to main content

 Overview

-The QExE tool comes with two questionnaires that have been previously employed during the development of the tool and lab research.
+QExE includes two questionnaires that have been used and validated in the course of the tool's development and associated lab research:

 • NASA Task Load Index (NASA-TLX)